 These plants are coming up on their third summer and I’m really pleased with the way they grew in.
 Last summer I moved a few plants around and added in some new ones, like the Hebes and Heathers, but mostly left it as-is.

 I can’t rattle of the scientific names of the plants yet, but my thumb is getting greener.
 Many neighbors have complimented how well this wall has turned out.
-One neighbor said he didn’t think I’d be able to make anything so nice out of the mess that it was!
 I remember I would be outside usually during my son’s naps, battling with the overgrowth, and this neighbor would walk his dog at the same time.
-Little did I know he thought my work was in vain!
 Many people would stop and encourage me, which was sweet.
 Between gardening and walks with my son, I got to know a lot of neighbors.
 Many of them probably think I’m mad; muttering to myself in the yard, cursing stubborn roots, dirt all over me, hair flopping around.
 Oh well, suits me fine to be the crazy plant lady.

 Some Frequently Asked Questions

 My favorite thing to use is weed barrier fabric.
-I have had many people suggest cardboard, tarps, newspaper, even old roofing shingles.
+Cardboard, tarps, newspaper, even old roofing shingles are all options to try.
 I have used cardboard and the weeds grow way more in this area than where I have weed barrier fabric.
-I suspect newspaper would be even worse.
 If you have an old tarp on hand or loads of cardboard, try it out and see if they work.
 It is sort of impossible to prevent weeds from growing in the small crevices of a rockery and I haven’t attempted to add weed barrier in those awkward spaces.

 Why do you need a rockery in your garden?